octarudin/example-repo/README.md

-# Sprint1/feat-cpp
+# Sprint1/feat-std-qty
 This is sprint number #1.
 This sprint is applied for 1 week.
 Daily sprint report is conducted every 9.00 AM with Development Supervisor.
 Any kind of progress and problem must be reported.

 This sprint covers:
-1. Add new feature printString() in cpp
+1. Add new feature set student quantity
-2. Create a system architecture, diagram block, flowchart, etc
-3. Understand the project overview and project problem
+2. Add undefined feature for next step

 Project Name:
 Grade Calculator Apps